twbs/bootstrap/README.md

 @import "../overrides/less/variables.less"; // Use our own variables if we want.
 @import "mixins.less";

+5. Comment out the sprites line like this

+//@import "sprites.less";

-5. In the same file add this to the very end:
+6. In the same file add this to the very end:

 //Overrides
 @import "../overrides/less/overrides.less";

-6. Compile and you're set.
+7. Compile and you're set.

 Authors
 -------